susy-bakaa/LCSoundTool/README.md

 # LC Sound Tool
 This mod is by default **FULLY CLIENT SIDE**, but if you enable the networking feature in the config it requires everyone to have it installed and for everyone to have the networking feature on.

 Simplistic Lethal Company sound tool/API and debugger.
-Patches all native Unity AudioSource components allowing you to dynamically replace any sound in the game at the final stages of playback with one or multiple random options with specified chances by simply supplying new audio clip(s) and the original clip's name to this mod.
+Patches all native Unity AudioSource components allowing you to dynamically replace any sound in the game at the final stages of playback depending on what is making it (audio source names) with one or multiple random options with specified chances by simply supplying new audio clip(s) and the original clip's name to this mod.

 Let's you easily load your own custom .wav, .ogg or .mp3 sound files for use with your own mods.
 Experimental networking for sending and syncing audio clips across all of the connected players and syncing the Unity randomization seed for consistant random clips.

 Lastly, optionally allows logging all AudioSources playback, including PlayOneShot, PlayClipAtPoint etc. and the names of each audio clip playing into the BepInEx console and log when you press the F5 key.
 More in depth logging can be toggled with LeftAlt + F5 and more informational logs with LeftControl + F5.
+All sounds replaced by this mod with LeftShift + F5.

 ## ATTENTION
 This mod won't work without a mod of your own that does the replacing.
 This mod is just purely a tool/API for replacing, loading and networking sound files.
 To be able to replace sound without creating a mod of your own you can try the following seperate mod utilizing this tool: https://thunderstore.io/c/lethal-company/p/Clementinise/CustomSounds/

 ## Features

-- Press F5 to log all audio playback to BepInEx console.
+- Press F5 to log all audio playback to BepInEx console. + Various other logging possibilities.
-- Load your own custom .wav, .ogg or .mp3 audio files for use within your mod.
+- Load your own custom loose .wav, .ogg or .mp3 audio files for use within your mod.
 - Replace any audio clip with another one or multiple random ones with specified chances for playback.
 - (Optional) Send audio clips over the network and sync the hosts clips with all clients.
 - (Optional) Sync the Unity randomization seed with all players.